Your Cart is Empty

 Post partum care

 It is an excellent idea to have your pelvis checked after the birth.
-You will want to make sure you have proper alignment for the healing process.
+You will want to make sure you have proper mobility for the healing process.
 I recommend getting checked once you have rested and recuperated.
 This may be a month or two after the birth.
 If there are symptoms in the low back, pelvis, pubic symphysis or elsewhere, get checked as soon as you can.

 If you have any specific questions, I am happy to answer those as well.